Client Data Protection Policy

 This Client Policy sets out the basis of which we will process this personal data.

-Knights plc is a trading name of Knights Professional Services Limited and is the data controller and is responsible for your personal data.
+Knights plc is a trading name of Knights Professional Services Limited and is the data controller who is responsible for your personal data.

 Although we are not obliged by law to appoint a Data Protection Officer, we have appointed a Data Privacy Manager (DPM) who is responsible for overseeing questions in relation to this Website Policy.
 If you have any questions about this Client Policy, including any requests to exercise your legal rights, please contact the DPM using the details set out below.